 Complete Guide to Trekking in Andaman and Nicobar Islands

-Many offbeat waterfalls, caves and beaches are accessible by trekking so we at Go2Andaman totally recommend you do a few treks and trails to see Andamans through a different perspective!
+Trekking in Andaman is a great way to explore the diverse terrain.
+Many offbeat waterfalls, hidden caves, and beaches are accessible by trekking so we at Go2Andaman recommend you do a few treks and trails to see Andamans through a different perspective!

 Top Known and Lesser- Known Treks in the Andamans

 Located approximately 30 kilometers from the capital city of Port Blair, Chidiyatapu, specifically Mundapahad is known for its stunning sunsets, diverse birdlife, and an elating trek.
-The trek begins at Chidiya Tapu Beach, near Chidiya Tapu Biological Park and extends all the way to the island’s southernmost tip where you see the sea on all three sides.
+The trek begins at Chidiya Tapu Beach, near Chidiya Tapu Biological Park.
+The trail then extends all the way to the island’s southernmost tip where you see the sea on all three sides.
+If you have time to spare before your trek then head to the biological park to spot exotic bird species.

-Open from 10 am to 5 pm, the trek takes about 45 minutes to 1 hour to complete.
+Open from 10 am to 5 pm, this trek takes about 45 minutes to 1 hour to complete.
 The best time to start the trek is early afternoon depending on how much time you want to spend there.
-Watching the sunset is the best part so you can do that and return by 5 pm.
+Watching the sunset here is a thrilling experience.
+The best part?
+You can do all this and return by 5 pm.
 Swimming is not advised because crocodiles are frequently spotted here.

 Distance: 2 km